stresearch/face-manipulation-datasets/README.md

 ## FFHQ-FM (Face Manipulations) in-the-wild

 We compiled a dataset of edited in-the-wild-style images.
-The image data was sourced from a subset of the [Flickr-Faces-HQ (FFHQ)(link) [3].
+The image data was sourced from a subset of the [Flickr-Faces-HQ (FFHQ)](https://github.com/NVlabs/ffhq-dataset) [3].
 - Our edited in-the-wild dataset consists of a randomly sampled subset of the 70,000 raw in-the-wild FFHQ images.
 -  In our subset, we allow for the possibility that an image contains more than one person (face).
 This potentially adds an additional challenge in detecting and localizing edited faces.